MONICA-Project/monica-project.github.io/contents/_sections/scral-deploy.md

 $ docker-compose -f <file_name> up -d
 ```

-To have a first start the complete environment (GOST+SCRAL), we suggest starting from "docker-compose.yml" file.

 ### Before Starting
-For running a SCRAL docker-compose, it is necessary to set few environmental variables.
+For running a SCRAL docker-compose, it is necessary to set few environmental variables:

 •	To enable the usage of the other environmental variables it is necessary to have the variable "CONFIG" set to value "custom".

 •	To start a SCRAL module it is necessary to specify the name of the docker image to load (e.g.: monicaproject/scral:glasses)

 ```docker-compose